talkable/talkable-docs/source/advanced_features/phone_number_gating.rst

 Phone number gating
 ===================

-Phone number feature you can collect customers' phone numbers inside your campaigns and use them for promotions.
+Phone number feature allows you to collect customers' phone numbers inside your campaigns and use them for promotions.

 You can set the phone number as a required field for customers to join the campaign or get a reward.
 Setting can be found inside ``Campaign → Rules → Extra section`` for both Advocate and Friend.